Definition & Facts for Crohn’s Disease

 How common is Crohn’s disease?

-Researchers estimate that more than half a million people in the United States have Crohn’s disease.1 Studies show that, over time, Crohn’s disease has become more common in the United States and other parts of the world.1,2 Experts do not know the reason for this increase.
+Researchers estimate that 1 million people in the United States have Crohn’s disease.1 Studies show that Crohn’s disease has become more common in the United States and other parts of the world.
+Experts do not know the reason for this increase.

 Who is more likely to develop Crohn’s disease?

-Crohn’s disease can develop in people of any age and is more likely to develop in people
+Crohn’s disease can develop in people of any age or race, but is more likely to develop in people who

-• who have a family member, most often a sibling or parent, with IBD
+• have a family member, most often a sibling or parent, with IBD

 What are the complications of Crohn’s disease?

-• Fistulas.
-In Crohn’s disease, inflammation can go through the wall of your intestines and create tunnels, or fistulas.
-Fistulas are abnormal passages between two organs, or between an organ and the outside of your body.
+• fistulas, which are abnormal passages or tunnels between two organs, or between an organ and the outside of your body.
 Fistulas may become infected.

-• Anal fissures.
-Anal fissures are small tears in your anus that may cause itching, pain, or bleeding.
+• anal fissures, which are small tears in your anus.
+Anal fissures may cause itching, pain, or bleeding.

-• Ulcers.
-Inflammation anywhere along your digestive tract can lead to ulcers or open sores in your mouth, intestines, anus, or perineum.
+• ulcers, or open sores in your mouth, intestines, anus, or perineum.

 References